aerospike-examples/docker-demo/README.md

     aql> select * from test.votes
     aql> select * from test.summary

-## Running demo - Part Two: Scale the DB
+## In production mode, scale the DB tier

     $ docker-compose scale aerospike=3